 Kim Zhou

-Kim Zhou (She/Her) is a scenic designer and interdisciplinary artist working primarily in stage design.
+Kim Zhou (she/her) is a scenic designer and interdisciplinary artist working primarily in stage design.

-She received her MFA in Scenic Design from the David Geffen School of Drama at Yale.
+Kim received her MFA in Scenic Design from the David Geffen School of Drama at Yale.

 Recent design work includes The Far Country (Yale Repertory Theatre), Sex and Abbey (The Brick Theatre), Love and Information (LaGuardia Performing Arts Center), The Baroness (Playhouse on Park), and Noises Off (Legacy Theatre).